scottnonnenberg/blog/pages/posts/2013-10-07-how-not-to-do-customer-service-credit-card-edition.md

 <div class='fold'></div>

 _Actually, before I get started let me complain a little about my credit card company.
-Okay, fair enough, they didn’t cancel my old one so I had no immediate problems.
-What I’m concerned about is that the only notification I got about the situation was via a non-descript envelope in the mail, which I check probably once a week.
+Okay, fair enough, they didn't cancel my old one so I had no immediate problems.
+What I'm concerned about is that the only notification I got about the situation was via a non-descript envelope in the mail, which I check probably once a week.
 No email, no text, no phone call, nothing.
-And I actually don’t recall any reason given for the new card - I assume that it was because “fraudulent activity” was detected, but I’m not sure.
+And I actually don't recall any reason given for the new card - I assume that it was because "fraudulent activity" was detected, but I'm not sure.
 But I suppose it could have been some sort of hacked website or something.
 Very strange._

 Okay, on to the resultant customer service foibles.
-These stories all begin after I’d already gone through the process of updating my card in a few places as purchases failed, like Amazon and Apple.
+These stories all begin after I'd already gone through the process of updating my card in a few places as purchases failed, like Amazon and Apple.

 ## Car2go

-I’m a big fan of car2go - it’s a great compromise between driving and the bus.
-Check it out if you haven’t yet. :0)
+I'm a big fan of car2go - it's a great compromise between driving and the bus.
+Check it out if you haven't yet. :0)

 A couple days after using one of their tiny little blue and white cars, I get this message: